p00f/nvim-ts-rainbow/README.md

 }
 ```

-To change the colours, edit `lua/rainbow/colors.lua`.
 If you want to override only a *few* colours (you can only change colours 1 through 7 this way), you can do it in your init.vim: (thanks @delphinus !)
 ```vim
 hi rainbowcol1 guifg=#123456
 ```